 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Caryophyllales - Family: Cactaceae

 The Prickly pear is thought to have been introduced from the Americas by Christopher Columbus, but it is now naturalised in Mediterranean countries.
-It propagates easily when sections of the stems simply fall to the ground.
+This plant propagates easily when sections of the stems snap off and fall to the ground.
 The fruits are edible and are still sold in markets in the region.

-This specimen was photographed in the Algarve in Portugal in April.
+This specimens shown on this page were photographed in the Algarve in Portugal in April.